-Students in the linguistics concentration focus on study of the history and structure of language.
-Students have the opportunity to study with distinguished faculty actively engaged in scholarly research and gain practical experience through internships that prepare them for an ever-expanding variety of careers.
+Students in the linguistics concentration of the BA program in English focus on study of the history and structure of language.
+Students have the opportunity to study with distinguished faculty actively engaged in scholarly research and to gain practical experience through internships that prepare them for an ever-expanding variety of careers.
 The program also prepares students to continue their studies in graduate and professional programs.

 English (Linguistics) (BA)

 Liberal Arts and Sciences, The College of

 A major map outlines the degree’s requirements for graduation.

 Application RequirementsAll students are required to meet general university admission requirements.